darkoverlordofdata/dilithium/readme.md

 * project.homepage
 * project.license

 Templates can be used in path names.
-For example:

-    In a project named 'Demo', a template file named {{project.name}}.dart is transformed into Demo.dart
+For example, in a project named 'Demo', a template file named {{project.name}}.dart is transformed into Demo.dart